 Some of the tombs are falling apart, revealing the coffins buried inside.

-Miguel Cane, with a name sounding very much like the actor, was a president of the Jockey Club in Buenos Aires.
+Miguel Cane, with a name sounding very much like the English actor Michael Caine, was a president of the Jockey Club in Buenos Aires.

 Recoleta Cemetery is also famous for its many feral cats.
 A child chases one as Jesus looks on.